sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ####  1.7.1. <a name='Flowdescription:'></a>Flow description:
 Users by using Switch CLI will set new password/password configuration (see PW options below), the input will be saved in CONF_DB in PASSW_CONF_TABLE.\
 The daemon call PASSHD (password hardening daemon) listen to changes, parse the inputs and set the configuration to kernel by using pam-cracklib ,chage, pwhistory linux libs.
-After that, it will save the configuration and results in APPL_DB in PASSW_CONF_TABLE.
+After that, it will save the configuration and results in STATE_DB in PASSW_CONF_TABLE.

 Note:
 The table PASSW_CONF_TABLE should reduce time consuming when users need to read configuration, because it will avoid to make additional calls to kernel.

 ####  1.7.2. <a name='PasswordHardeningConstrains'></a>Password Hardening Constrains
-The PW Hardening features will be support different options by encapsulate cracklib, chage and pwhistory options according the constrains definitions below.
+The PW Hardening features will support different options by encapsulating cracklib, chage and pwhistory options according to the constrains definitions below.

 ##### PW enable